caleom/Hackathon2/bill_README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://caleom.github.io/Hackathon2/
+The live link can be found here - https:/[/caleom.github.io/Hackathon2/]

 ## Credits

+- User Experience Testers were members of "ALN Cymru - HE & EOTAS", a parent peer support network for those educated outside school in Wales.
+This was simply because these were the people we had time to ask to view and test the finished product within the time constraints of this project.

 ### Content